 Go Real Europe’s Top Destinations For Those Who Love Beer

-Beer has long resonated with the culinary and cultural heritage of Bavaria in Germany.
+The beer has long resonated with the culinary and cultural heritage of Bavaria in Germany.
 It is estimated that more than 125 million gallons of beer are consumed per year in Munich alone.
-The city is home to the world famous Oktoberfest Beer Festival which attracts thousands of visitors every year.
+The city is home to the world-famous Oktoberfest Beer Festival which attracts thousands of visitors every year.
 No visit to Munich is complete without a trip to the historical and the world’s oldest brewery, the 11th Century Weihenstephan.
 Average price for a beer is around €1.50 (Roughly $1.65 or £1.20).

 Salzburg I hear you say?
-Not one of the first destinations that may spring to your mind when you think of beer, however Austria’s beer is growing in reputation.
+Not one of the first destinations that may spring to your mind when you think of beer, however, Austria’s beer is growing in reputation.
 Most beers from Austria will come from small microbreweries however there are numerous places in Salzburg where you can taste local (and imported beer) in a historical setting.
-Our favourite is the Augustinian Beer Hall located at the foot of the Monchsberg Hill.
-Beer has been brewed and enjoyed here for centuries, drawn from traditional wooden barrels and served in large steins (stone jugs).
+Our favorite is the Augustinian Beer Hall located at the foot of the Monchsberg Hill.
+The beer has been brewed and enjoyed here for centuries, drawn from traditional wooden barrels and served in large steins (stone jugs).
 Visit for an enjoyable evening, mixing with locals and tasting traditional Austrian cuisine.
 Average beer cost in the city €2 (roughly $2.20 or £1.60.
-Expect to pay around €4 for half a litre at the Augustinian Beer Hall).
+Expect to pay around €4 for half a liter at the Augustinian Beer Hall).

 YOU MIGHT ALSO LIKE: